-Principal Supervisors from the Quality Assurance Unit (QAU) continually monitor, evaluate, and assess the agency's level of compliance with EMD protocols and provide frequent feedback and communication to the telecommunicators on their level of compliance and proficiency.
-QAU members also provide periodic training sessions to assist telecommunicators with their confidence and competence levels.
-This intense concentration of supervision and instruction has a positive influence on performance improvement and overall job satisfaction, which also directly contributes to enhanced public safety services.
+Principal Supervisors from the Quality Assurance Team (QA-T) continually monitor, evaluate, and assess the agency's level of compliance with EMD protocols and provide frequent feedback and communication to all shift supervisors and telecommunicators on their level of compliance and proficiency.
+QA-T members also provide periodic training sessions to assist shift supervisors and telecommunicators with their confidence and competence levels.
+This intense concentration of supervision, management and instruction has a positive influence on performance improvement and overall job satisfaction, which also directly contributes to enhanced public safety services.